MasterOminousDev/Ominous-Engine/README.md

 Thanks for taking a look at my young engine lol!

-ggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggg-
+gggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggg-

-get ready for the first release of the engine!!
+get ready for the first release of the engine!!!!!!! (lol)